Imoptimal/animations-by-imoptimal/readme.txt

 = 1.7.4 =
 Added support and review links on the plugin settings page.

+= 1.7.5 =
+Moved the user-facing css code into the javascript file.

 == Copyright ==

 Animations by Imoptimal Plugin, Copyright 2019 Ivan Maljukanovic